How Androulla Pieri navigated her breast cancer journey – and found mindfulness and gratitude in the process.

 Were there any strategies you developed to help yourself cope throughout your treatment?

 I’m one of those people who has to read and research and ask questions.
 Everybody’s different, but for me, I needed a sense of control and almost to make myself believe that it was happening.
 So I did a lot of research but I found that a lot of things were contradictory.

 And so I used to sit down, and I bought a huge scrapbook, and I would cut and paste information in, and colour things and put pictures; just to get my head around all the different information and how it impacted on me.
 And that helped me a lot.

 I learned what foods would help me and what wouldn’t help me.
 I learned little practical things.
 For example, when I had the surgery, the nerve end pain was huge.
-I couldn’t sleep until I realised that if I put a small pillow under my armpit, I could lean my arm very gently onto it, and I wasn’t in agony.
+I couldn’t sleep until I realised that if I put a small pillow under my armpit, I could lean my arm very gently onto it, and I wasn’t in agony (read more about the innovative mastectomy pillow made by a breast cancer ‘previvor’).
 So there were little things like that – for clothing, I had to have things altered if the neckline was too low or if it was too open at the sides.